ltrls/spiro/README.md

 **Spiro** aims to be Ecto's sibling in the [Elixir](http://elixir-lang.org/) ecosystem, providing a DSL interface for [graph databases](https://en.wikipedia.org/wiki/Graph_database).

 [Ecto](https://github.com/elixir-lang/ecto) is an incredible tool for building relational repositories, schemas, and changesets for Elixir applications.
-However, the structure and query interfaces for graph databases have special needs that a relational interface just cannot wholly meet, and in reality would sacrifice much of the performance and cross-referential gains that projects use graph databases to address.
+However, the structure and query interfaces for graph databases have special needs that a relational interface just cannot wholly meet.
+In reality, using SQL-based interface would sacrifice much of the performance and cross-referential features that projects use graph databases to achieve.

 The goal is not to compete with Ecto, but provide a similar abstraction layer specific to the peculiarities found in graph database systems.
-Support for non-graph databases is not planned.
+As such, support for non-graph datastores is not planned.

 ## Installation